 Blogs

-The Role of Genetic Testing in Cancer Immunotherapy
+Genetic Testing Boosts Immunotherapy

 At GoPath Diagnostics, we are at the forefront of integrating advanced genetic testing with innovative cancer treatments to offer personalized care for our patients.
 In the evolving landscape of oncology, genetic testing plays a pivotal role in understanding the molecular underpinnings of cancer, guiding treatment decisions, and improving patient outcomes.
 There are two primary types of genetic tests used in cancer care: germline and somatic (or tumor) genetic tests.